ISTI-CNR-EmpiricalSE/req_paraphrases/README.md

 - Others

-Check **syn_vs_synsets** if you want to calculate the score of each synonym/hypernym/hyponym by comparing it with both ù the original terms of the phrase and their synonyms.
+Check **syn_vs_synsets** if you want to calculate the score of each synonym/hypernym/hyponym by comparing it with both the original terms of the phrase and their synonyms.

 Check **syn_vs_term** if you want to calculate the score of each synonym/hypernym/hyponym by comparing it only with